 I felt pretty smart at the time because it was something I could make all by myself.
 I even considered myself an “expert” in ramen!

-However, it wasn’t until I learned how to read ingredient labels that I realized just how AWFUL that packaged chicken ramen soup is for you!
+However, it wasn’t until I learned how to read ingredient labels that I realized just how AWFUL those packaged instant noodles are for you!

-Thankfully, you can make a delicious soup using this homemade ramen recipe in just 5 minutes that I SWEAR tastes just like the real thing!
+Thankfully, you can make a delicious soup using this homemade recipe of ramen in just 15 minutes that I SWEAR tastes just like the real thing!

 My answer was always the same – no, it’s not healthy, and no, we’re not buying it this week.